Pahrump, Nevada

-Pahrump (/pəˈrʌmp/ pə-RUMP) is an unincorporated town located at the southernmost tip of Nye County, Nevada, United States, about 50 mi west of Las Vegas (roughly an hour away by driving distance).
+Pahrump (/pəˈrʌmp/ pə-RUMP) is an unincorporated town located at the southernmost tip of Nye County, Nevada, United States, about 50 mi west of Las Vegas.
 Pahrump lies adjacent to the Nevada–California border and the area had a population of 44,738 as of the 2020 census.

 History

 Pahrump was originally inhabited by the Southern Paiute.
 It was slowly inhabited by settlers in the late 19th century.
 They reportedly chose the name for Pahrump after the original Southern Paiute name Pah-Rimpi, or "Water Rock," so named because of the abundant artesian wells in the valley.
 Because of the development of those wells, recent inhabitants of Pahrump Valley established a number of large ranch-style holdings, mostly over 1000 acre in size.
 On the ranches, alfalfa and cotton were grown, and livestock were raised.